coder/coder/docs/admin/architectures/index.md

 To determine workspace resource limits and keep the best developer experience for workspace users, administrators must be aware of a few assumptions.

-- Workspace pods run on the same Kubernetes cluster, but possible in a different namespace or a node pool.
+- Workspace pods run on the same Kubernetes cluster, but possibly in a different namespace or on a separate set of nodes.
 - Workspace limits (per workspace user):
   - Evaluate the workspace utilization pattern.
-For instance, a regular web development does not require high CPU capacity all the time, but only during project builds or load tests.
+For instance, web application development does not require high CPU capacity at all times, but will spike during builds or testing.
   - Evaluate minimal limits for single workspace.
 Include in the calculation requirements for Coder agent running in an idle workspace - 0.1 vCPU and 256 MB.
 For instance, developers can choose between 0.5-8 vCPUs, and 1-16 GB